Suicide usually results from the interaction of many factors, usually including depression.

 If a person is imminently threatening or has already attempted suicide, the police should be contacted immediately so that emergency services can arrive as soon as possible.
 Until help arrives, the person should be spoken to in a calm, supportive manner.

 A doctor may hospitalize people who have threatened or attempted suicide.
-Even if they do not agree to hospitalization, most states allow a doctor to hospitalize people against their wishes if the doctor believes that they are at high risk of harming themselves or other people.
+Most states allow a doctor to hospitalize people against their wishes if the doctor believes that they are at high risk of harming themselves or other people.

-If people seriously injure themselves, doctors evaluate and treat the injury.
+If people seriously injure themselves, doctors evaluate and treat the injury and typically admit the person to the hospital.
 If people have taken an overdose of a potentially lethal drug, doctors immediately take steps to prevent absorption of the drug and speed its elimination from the body.
 People are also given any available antidote and provided with supportive care, such as a breathing tube.

 After the initial evaluation, people who have attempted suicide are referred to a psychiatrist, who tries to identify problems that contributed to the attempt and plan appropriate treatment.